 The Trust exists both for the protection of funeral directors who have undertaken to carry out the funeral services in accordance with the plan terms and conditions, and for the plan holders themselves.
 To ensure this protection, the Trust’s assets are entirely separate and independent of the plan provider, Golden Charter Limited.

 The Trust is governed by its Trust Deed which requires the Trustees to comply with the rules of the Funeral Planning Authority (FPA) of which Golden Charter Limited is a registered provider.
 In addition, the Trust must comply with the Financial Services and Markets Act (Regulated Activities) Order 2001.

 How the Trust is administered and managed:

 The Board of Trustees is responsible for all executive decisions.
 However, certain areas, including investment strategy, are assigned to the various subcommittees for specific focus and to make recommendations to the Board.

 The Working Group comprises of a mix of trustees and representatives of Golden Charter Limited.
 It is tasked with ensuring effective communication of all issues of mutual interest to Golden Charter Limited and The Golden Charter Trust including product developments within Golden Charter Limited and the impact of developments within the wider funeral planning sector.

 The Investment Strategy Group members all have significant investment experience.
 In performing their strategic investment function, the Investment Strategy Group take advice from their investment advisers, Barnett Waddingham LLP, and from the various appointed investment managers who perform the day-to-day portfolio management within their agreed mandate.

 The Audit Committee meets to consider risk, governance and compliance issues.
 In addition, the audit committee oversees the production and audit of the annual financial statements of the Trust and its subsidiary.
-The Trust’s audited accounts and the actuarial valuation of the assets and liabilities of the Trust are sent annually to the Funeral Planning Authority.
+The Trust’s statutory accounts and the actuarial valuation of the assets and liabilities of the Trust are sent annually to the Funeral Planning Authority.

 The Nominations and Remuneration Committee is responsible for ensuring the performance of the Board of Trustees and individual Trustees is regularly reviewed.
 It also makes recommendations on the level of Trustees’ remuneration and for trustee retirement by rotation and for the process of appointing new trustees.